snehdeepkaur-09/snehdeepkaur-09/README.md

 > "To me, being a woman in STEM isn’t just about representation - it’s about reshaping the future with every line of code."

-I'm a first-generation international student in the UK passionate about **AI, Robotics, and Software Development**.
-I turn ideas into reality—whether building innovative projects, mentoring students, or managing impactful events.
+I'm a first-generation international student in the UK passionate about **AI, Robotics, Data Analytics and Software Development**.
+I turn ideas into reality, whether building innovative projects, mentoring students, or managing impactful events.

 ---